 Nearly two months after Reeder arrived, Kansas Territory held its first election for Congressional Delegate.
 Pro-slavery Missourians poured into the state to vote illegally.
 Estimates put voter fraud at 61 percent.

 Reeder held a second election on March 30, 1855.
-This time, the citizens elected their Legislature.
+This time, the citizens voted for control of the territorial Legislature.
 Unfortunately, this election also included massive fraud.
 Twice as many ballots filled the ballot boxes as residents filled the state.
 Understandably, the free-state supporters called the Legislature the “Bogus Legislature.”

 Reeder first threw out the most fraudulent districts’ results.
 Then he held another election in May to combat the fraud.
-He also moved the capital to Pawnee, next to Fort Riley.
+He also moved the capital to Pawnee, near the Fort Riley Military Reservation.
 Pawnee was more than 100 miles west of the Missouri line near present-day Junction City.

-The slavery supporters hated Pawnee because it was so far from their Missouri support base.
+The slavery supporters hated Pawnee because it was far from their Missouri support base.
 Plus, the legislators had another concern.
 The election process had been dirty, but Pawnee wasn’t free from corruption’s stench.
-Instead, Reeder owned land in Pawnee and benefited from its selection as the capital.
+Instead, Reeder owned land in the town of Pawnee and benefited from its selection as the capital.

 Also, Reeder had failed to prepare Pawnee for its status as the Kansas territorial capital.
 The legislators had to sleep in tents because hotels were few.
 Even worse, the capitol building was unfinished.
-When the Legislature arrived, no floor separated the first floor from the second, and the building was open to the sky.
+When the Legislature arrived, nothing separated the first and second floors, and the building was open to the sky.
 Frantic work added the floors and roof, but no one installed doors.

 Pawnee, the four-day territorial capital